General Glossary

 Morbus Regius or jaundice which brings with it the color of gold.

-- Throwing Out the Baby with the Bath Watersearch for term
+Throwing Out the Baby with the Bath Water

 Baths consisted of a big tub filled with hot water.
 The man of the house bathed first in the clean water followed by other men, then the women, the children, and finally all the babies.
 By then the water was so dirty that you didn't want to accidentally throw out the baby with the bath water.